-When funds are available, the Society shall publish a journal, a newsletter, a membership directory, and other such publications as the Council may designate.
-All categories of membership shall be entitled to receive the journal, newsletter, and membership directory and subscriptions shall be accepted from others at such rates as may be directed by the Council.
+When funds are available, the Society shall publish a journal, a newsletter, a membership directory, and such other publications as the Council may designate.
+All categories of membership shall be entitled to receive the journal and newsletter and access to the membership directory and subscriptions to the periodicals shall be accepted from others at such rates as may be directed by the Council.

 IX.
-BYLAWS
+BYLAWS AMENDMENTS

-- 1. Adoption or amendment of bylaws as specified below may be made either by a two-thirds (2/3rds) vote of the Council or by a two-thirds (2/3rds) vote of those members voting in a referendum conducted according to the bylaws of the Society. - 2.
-The Council is authorized and directed to prepare, adopt, or amend such bylaws as may be desirable to regularize the administrative practices of the Society. - 3.
-Adoption or amendment of bylaws may be made either by a two-thirds (2/3rds) vote of the Council or by a two-thirds (2/3rds) vote of those members voting in a referendum conducted according to the bylaws of the Society.
-Amendments to the bylaws may be recommended by a majority vote of the Council or proposed in writing by at least 5% of the eligible voting members of the Society.
-All aAmendments to be voted on by member referendum must be filed with the Executive Director at least sixty (60) days prior to the Annual Meeting.
-Copies of the proposed amendments shall be distributed by the Executive Director according to a method approved by the Council to eligible voting members at least thirty (30) days in advance of the Annual mMeeting at which they are to be presented. - 4.
+- 1. Adoption or amendment of the constitution and bylaws as specified below may be made either by a two-thirds (2/3rds) vote of the Council or by a majoritytwo-thirds (2/3rds) vote of those members voting in a referendum conducted according to the constitution and bylaws of the Society. - 2.
+The Council is authorized and directed to prepare, adopt, or amend such the constitution and bylaws as may be desirable to regularize the administrative practices of the Society. - 3.
+Amendments to the constitution and bylaws may be recommended by a majority vote of the Council or proposed in writing by at least 5% of the eligible voting members of the Society.
+Amendments to be voted on by member referendum must be filed with the Executive Director at least sixty (60) days prior to conduct of a member referendum.
+All amendments must be filed with the Executive Director at least one hundred (100) days prior to the conduct of a member referendum.
+Copies of the proposed amendments shall be distributed by the Executive Director according to a method approved by the Council to eligible voting members at least sixty (60) days in advance of the referendum at which they are to be presented.
+Copies of the proposed amendments shall be distributed by the Executive Director according to a method approved by the Council to eligible voting members at least thirty (30) days in advance of the referendum at which they are to be presented. - 4.
 A copy of the current constitution and bylaws shall be published on the Society's website and shall be available to any member upon request to the Executive Director.